Cha Jun-hwan: Roles and involvement

 In January 2020, Cha participated in the 135th IOC Session as part of the South Korean delegation supporting the bid to host the 2024 Winter Youth Olympics.
 Motivated by this experience, he ran in the 2025 domestic selection to become the South Korean candidate for the IOC Athletes' Commission, with the goal of advocating for athletes' rights, while the candidacy was awarded to bobsledder Won Yun-jong.
 In June of the same year, Cha was named as one of 13 elected members of the Athletes' Committee of the 42nd Korean Sport & Olympic Committee and commenced a four-year term.
 He was also appointed as a vice chairperson for winter sports.

 He took part in national ceremonies commemorating the March First Movement, reciting the pledge to the national flag at the 103rd anniversary in 2022 and delivering a message expressing commitment at the 106th anniversary ceremony in 2025.
-In observance of International Youth Day on 12 August 2025, Cha delivered a keynote speech on youth and peace at a public communication event organized by the Ministry of Unification.
+In observance of International Youth Day on August 12, 2025, Cha delivered a keynote speech on youth and peace at a public communication event organized by the Ministry of Unification.

+Choreography

+Cha expanded his involvement in choreography in 2026.
+He said, "I really like the moment of creating something.
+The creative process is my favorite part of skating."
+He choreographed exhibition programs for South Korean skaters including Shin Ji-a and Lee Jae-keun.
+He also noted, "It is enjoyable to think about how to bring out each skater's potential and see the overall picture."
+In May 2026, Cha was cast as the lead character Sung Jin-woo in the ice show adaptation of Solo Leveling, and in June 2026 he was credited as a co-choreographer for the show alongside Kim Hae-jin.